 3. DNA Painter

-This is one of several third-party tools that can help you dig deeper into your DNA test results.
+This is one of several third-party tools that can help you dig deeper into your DNA family history.
 It’s essentially a simple visual aid to help you to interpret autosomal DNA results – specifically which ancestors gave you different segments of your DNA.
 That may sound mystifying at first, so it’s certainly a place where a friendly guide is required.
 There’s a short ‘webinar’ on the subject and you can watch genealogist Blaine Bettinger of discuss the tool.
 I’d also recommend exploring the case studies and FAQ pages before you try it out.

 Chosen by Graham S Holton, editor of Tracing Your Ancestors Using DNA (2019):